googleapis/google-cloud-cpp/google/cloud/asset/README.md

 :construction:

-This directory contains an idiomatic C++ client library for the [Cloud Asset API][cloud-service-docs], a service to The cloud asset API manages the history and inventory of cloud resources.
+This directory contains an idiomatic C++ client library for the [Cloud Asset API][cloud-service-docs].
+The Cloud Asset API manages the history and inventory of cloud resources.

 This library is **experimental**.
 Its APIs are subject to change without notice.